Eyevinn/autovmaf-api/README.md

 Current features:

-- Possible to start initialize new jobs.
+- Possible to start new autoabr jobs.
 - Possible to run multiple autoabr jobs in parallel.
 - Monitor how long a job have been running (milliseconds) and the status i.e `ACTIVE`/`INACTIVE`.